Why We Love It

 Master of Social Work Program Length

-Most Master of Public Health programs require between 60 and 70 credits to graduate.
-Some programs could also require 900 to 1,200 hours of field work, although this varies by school.
+Most Masters of Public Health programs require between 60 and 70 credits to graduate.
+Some programs could also require 900 to 1,200 hours of fieldwork, although this varies by school.
 Normally, an MSW program takes two to three years to complete.
+The sooner, the merrier; a competitive industry like today does not wait for anyone, hence it’s only favorable if you get a degree as fast as possible.
 An accelerated plan, however, could take closer to a year.
 This is where adult-friendly schools really shine.
 They know their students have jobs, kids, and other obligations that make a traditional school schedule unrealistic.
-The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible, because they know that’s what adults want.
+The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible because they know that’s what adults want.

 Choosing the Right University or College MSW Program